 Śaṅkarācārya’s Brahman is an ‘Inner Controller’, over-laid in multiple obscuring illusory sheaths [Koshas].
 And this ‘True Self’ becomes the central truth of Vedanthic inquiry.

 Śaṅkarācārya was right in his intuition.
-But he was reclaiming it back for the wrong reason.
+But the scholar-monks were reclaiming it back for the wrong reason.
 The right reason would yield a proper rounding of Yājñavalkya’s Rule.
 And terminate at Shūnyam.

 All this is the unburnt remains of a modeled-world inadequately put to flame.
 The self-negation is incomplete.
 And the placement of ‘Being’, a steel spine, is needed to hold up the entire structure.